davidtimmons/davidtimmons.github.io/metalsmith/src/articles/Technology/what-your-javascript-says-about-you.md

+---
-Title: What Your JavaScript Says About You
+title: What Your JavaScript Says About You
-Date: 2016-06-01 08:33
+date: 2016-06-01 08:33
-Author: David Timmons
+author: David Timmons
-Category: Technology
+category: Technology
-Slug: what-your-javascript-says-about-you
+slug: what-your-javascript-says-about-you
-Status: published
+draft: false
+---

 ![Photo courtesy of Ascend Marketing][1]
 <span class="img-caption">